Chart Color Schemes

 Leumeah - Minto Heights is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Leumeah-Minto Heights dwelling structure, as per the latest Census, comprised 84.5% houses and 15.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metropolitan's 78.5% houses and 21.5% other dwellings.
-Home ownership in Leumeah-Minto Heights was at 30.4%, with the rest being mortgaged (38.0%) or rented (31.6%).
-The median monthly mortgage repayment was $2,000, lower than Sydney metro's average of $2,100.
-Median weekly rent was $360, compared to Sydney metro's $380.
-Nationally, Leumeah-Minto Heights' mortgage repayments were higher than the Australian average of $1,863, while rents were less than the national figure of $375.
+Leumeah-Minto Heights dwelling structure, as per the latest Census, had 84.5% houses and 15.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 78.5% houses and 21.5% other dwellings.
+Home ownership in Leumeah-Minto Heights was 30.4%, with mortgaged dwellings at 38.0% and rented ones at 31.6%.
+The median monthly mortgage repayment was $2,000, below Sydney metro's $2,100.
+Median weekly rent in the area was $360, compared to Sydney metro's $380.
+Nationally, Leumeah-Minto Heights's mortgage repayments were higher than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing